Nurse Case Manager Career Overview

 How Much Do Nurse Case Managers Make?

-The median nurse case manager salary is $73,210, comparable to RN salaries in general.
-Total pay for nurse case managers, including base salary and bonuses, ranges from $57,000-$97,000, according to PayScale.
+The median nurse case manager salary is $75,304, comparable to RN salaries in general.
+Total pay for nurse case managers, including base salary and bonuses, ranges from $67,000-$80,000, according to Payscale as of April 2022.

-Nurse case manager job growth coincides with the 32% projected growth for all medical and health services managerial jobs between 2019 and 2029.
-However, as the U.S. population ages and becomes more likely to develop chronic health conditions, the demand for nurse case managers may increase faster than that baseline.
+Nurse case manager job growth coincides with the 32% projected growth for all medical and health services managerial jobs between 2020 and 2030.
+As the U.S. population ages and becomes more likely to develop chronic health conditions, the demand for nurse case managers may increase.

 What Is the Difference Between a Nurse Case Manager and a Nurse Care Manager?